kgrid/kgrid-site/docs/developer/README.md

 Sample tests are located in the tests directory and can be executed using _npm_.
-These tests utilize [Jest](https://jestjs.io/) and  [rewire](https://github.com/jhnns/rewire). est provides the testing framework and rewire allows the tests to access the javascript function without the convienace of the export modules (KGrid Javascript adaptor limitation).
-The [tests](../tests) are in the tests directory.
+These tests utilize [Jest](https://jestjs.io/) and  [rewire](https://github.com/jhnns/rewire). est provides the testing framework and rewire allows the tests to access the javascript function without the convenience of the export modules (KGrid Javascript adaptor limitation).
+Each version of the object has a `tests` directory.
 You can execute the tests via npm

 ```
-npm test
+> npm test
 ```

 ### Integration Testing